Independent Learning: A teacher's guide

 Use tools such as the Universal Thinking Framework to plan learning

-What are the Benefits of Independent Learning for Students?
+Benefits of Promoting Independent Learning for Students

 Graphic organisers can help develop independent learning skills